api3m/bitcoin-bankathon-airnode-client/Readme.md

 4. [Export your test wallet private key](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
 You'll need it in the next section.

+It's not necessary to use MetaMask to create your test wallet but it's informative to do so.
+Alternatively, you can generate a test wallet with [ethers.Wallet.createRandom()](https://docs.ethers.io/v5/api/signer/#Wallet-createRandom) and just fund that instead.

 ### Set Up and Run the Code

 1. Install the dependencies.